 Turn Holiday Hassles Into Holiday Hurrahs!

-The holiday season can be a real challenge for ADHD children.
-The absence of familiar routines (such as attending school) can throw children with attention deficit disorder and learning disabilities off their stride, especially when you factor in all the events to attend, gifts to select, cards to write, and so on.
+The holiday season can be a real challenge for children with ADHD.
+The absence of familiar routines (such as attending school) can throw children with attention deficit disorder (ADHD or ADD) and learning disabilities off their stride, especially when you factor in all the events to attend, gifts to select, cards to write, and so on.
 No wonder they often become sullen or disruptive just when you want them to be happiest.

 Impulsive, hyperactive children are often so focused on self-control that they don’t notice the feelings and needs of people around them.
 That was the case with one of my clients, eight-year-old “Joe” (not his real name).
 When I asked Joe what his 11-year-old sister might like from him this year, his shoulders slumped.
 “Nobody ever asked me what I thought before,” he said.